Teast

 CELTA (Certificate in English Language Teaching to Adults)

-CELTA is one of the most respected and widely recognized English teaching certifications in the world.
+CELTA is one of the most respected English teaching certifications in the world.
 Offered by Cambridge English, it’s known for its academic rigor and practical training.
-Unlike many online TEFL courses, CELTA includes real-life teaching practice with feedback from experienced trainers, which is why it’s often favored by schools that expect high-quality instruction.
+CELTA includes real-life teaching practice with adult learners, assessed assignments, and tutor feedback, which is why it’s often valued by schools with more formal hiring standards.

-You’ll typically find CELTA-listed as a requirement in job posts across Europe, the Middle East, and with high-standard institutions like the British Council.
-It’s also a smart move if you want to build a long-term career in English teaching—whether abroad or eventually back home.
+You’ll typically find CELTA listed as a preferred qualification in Europe, parts of the Middle East, and high-standard institutions like the British Council.
+It’s particularly useful if you want to teach adults in professional or academic settings.

 Common CELTA jobs: